All posts

 Article 7: Business Profits

-Business profits of an enterprise of one contracting state are taxable only in that state, unless the enterprise carries on business in the other state through a permanent establishment (PE) situated there.
-If a PE exists, the other state can tax only the profits attributable to the PE.
+Business profits are taxable only in the state where the enterprise resides, unless it operates through a permanent establishment (PE) in the other state.
+If a PE exists, the other state can tax only the profits attributable to that PE.

-For a Turkish founder operating a US LLC entirely from Turkey — serving clients globally from Istanbul, with no US office, no US employees, and no fixed place of business in the US — Article 7 means the US has no right to tax the LLC's business profits.
-Turkey has exclusive taxing rights.
+For a Turkish founder running a US LLC entirely from Turkey — clients served remotely from Istanbul, no US office, no US employees, no fixed place of business — Article 7 means the US has no right to tax the LLC's profits.
+Turkey gets exclusive taxing rights.

-This is the most favorable outcome possible for a cross-border LLC structure: one country (Turkey) taxes the income, and the other (the US) does not.
-There is no double taxation to eliminate because the US never taxes the income in the first place.
+That is the best possible outcome for a cross-border LLC structure.
+One country taxes the income.
+The other does not.
+No double taxation to eliminate because the US never taxes it in the first place.

 Article 5: Permanent Establishment

-A PE under the Turkey-US treaty is defined as a fixed place of business through which the business is wholly or partly carried on.
-The definition includes a place of management, branch, office, factory, workshop, and extraction sites.
+A PE is a fixed place of business through which the business is wholly or partly carried on: an office, branch, factory, workshop, or extraction site.

-The PE analysis matters because it determines whether Article 7's protection holds.
-If a Turkish founder's US LLC has a PE in the US, Article 7's exclusion breaks — the US can tax profits attributable to the PE.
+This matters because PE status determines whether Article 7 protects you.
+If your US LLC has a PE in the US, Article 7 breaks and the US can tax profits attributable to that PE.

 What creates a PE risk for Turkish LLC owners: